Liberating football travel

 The best pubs and bars for football fans

 Budapest is a great bar city, the scene extensive enough for the many stag parties not to become too overbearing.
 District VII, between the Great Synagogue and Klauzál tér, is the hub.
-Within it, the Gozsdu udvar passageway is flooded with revellers.
-There, the themed Puskás Gozsdu is the most sport-focused option.
+Within it, the Gozsdu udvar passageway is flooded with revellers, though most options are pretty bland.

 The most football-friendly of Budapest’s now overly famous ruin bars, UdvarROM and the adjoining Füge Udvar, fill with young foreigners until the early morning.

-For a little more individuality, Champs on Dohány utca is tastefully decorated, with painted likenesses of Hungarian Olympian heroes since 1896.
-It usually runs a summer terrace sports bar on Margaret Island.
+With multiple channels, Champs near the Great Synagogue on Dohány utca usually screens what you need to see, accessed down a tastefully decorated staircase, with painted likenesses of Hungarian Olympian heroes.
+It also runs a summer-only terrace sports bar on Margaret Island, Champs Sziget

 Right in the centre, Irish-run Jack Doyle’s is the best of the city’s pubs, big on sport, food, live music and atmosphere.
 It sits beside what was the Pilvax Café, where the 1848 revolutionaries gathered before taking on the Austrians.